About the Office of Student Sustainability

-Student Sustainability is the unit of Student Engagement at Illinois that is charged with leading the student body toward building a culture of sustainability on campus.
-Student Sustainability utilizes the collective agency of students to catalyze pragmatic, solution-oriented, and inclusive change in our community.
+The Office of Student Sustainability (OSS) is the unit of Student Engagement at Illinois that is charged with leading the student body toward building a culture of sustainability on campus.
+OSS utilizes the collective agency of students to catalyze pragmatic, solution-oriented, and inclusive change in our community.

 Illinois students have been sustainability leaders in higher education for years, but we know there is more work to do.
 So, we’ve set the following new goals to further increase our sustainability effort:

 - Decarbonizing our campus thermal energy systems, increasing our energy procurement from renewable sources, and reaching carbon neutrality no later than 2050.